-- Monitoring of the rapeutic blood levels, if required by the medication such as Blood iv.
-Glucose testing, Dilantin blood levels and Depakote blood levels; - Ordering specific monitoring and treatment protocols for Diabetic, hypertensive, seizure v. disorder, and cardiac individuals, especially related to medications prescribed and required vital sign parameters for administration; - Maintain individualized medication protocols for specific individuals receiving health vi. maintenance activities: - Monitoring of other associated laboratory studies. vii. - There is a biennial assessment of agency practice of management of medications at all sites housing medications.
+- iv.
+Monitoring of therapeutic blood levels, if required by the medication such as Blood Glucose testing, Dilantin blood levels and Depakote blood levels; - v.
+Ordering specific monitoring and treatment protocols for Diabetic, hypertensive, seizure disorder, and cardiac individuals, especially related to medications prescribed and required vital sign parameters for administration; - vi.
+Maintain individualized medication protocols for specific individuals receiving health maintenance activities; - vii.
+Monitoring of other associated laboratory studies. - f.
+There is a biennial assessment of agency practice of management of medications at all sites housing medications.
 An independent licensed pharmacist or licensed registered nurse conducts the assessment.
-The report shall include, but may not be limited to: - A written report of findings, including corrections required; - A photocopy of the pharmacist's license or a photocopy of the license of the Registered Nurse; and ii. - iii.
-A statement of attestation from the independent licensed pharmacist or licensed Registered Nurse that all issues have been corrected. - The organization needs to have policy which describes the process for developing individualized healthcare protocols, monitoring, reporting and, if applicable, preventative healthcare maintenance, to include but not limited to the following healthcare needs: - Bowel Elimination (Constipation and Diarrhea); i. - ii.
-Hypertension: - Weight; iii. - Skin Care; iv. - v.
-Seizures; - Fluid Intake (Hydration); vi. - vii.
-Aspirations: - viii.
-Falls: - Diabetes: and ix. - Protocols for medication schedule for critical and non-critical timings. - 5.
-The "Eight Rights" for medication administration are defined with detailed guidelines for staff to implement within the organization to verify that right: - Right person: Check the name on the order and the individual and include the use of at least two identifiers. - Right medication: Check the medication label against the order. b. - Right time: Check the frequency and time to be given of the ordered medication and double check c. that the ordered dose is given at the correct time.
-Confirm when last dose was given. - Right dose: includes verification of the physician's medication order of dosage amount of the d. medication; with the label on the prescription drug container and the Medication Administration Record document to ensure all are the same. - Right route: Check the order and appropriateness of route ordered and confirm that the individual e. can take or receive the medication by the ordered route. - f.
+The report shall include, but may not be limited to: - i.
+A written report of findings, including corrections required; - ii.
+A photocopy of the pharmacist's license or a photocopy of the license of the Registered Nurse; and - iii.
+A statement of attestation from the independent licensed pharmacist or licensed Registered Nurse that all issues have been corrected. - g.
+The organization needs to have policy which describes the process for developing individualized healthcare protocols, monitoring, reporting and, if applicable, preventative healthcare maintenance, to include but not limited to the following healthcare needs: - i.
+Bowel Elimination (Constipation and Diarrhea); - ii.
+Hypertension; - iii.
+Weight; - iv.
+Skin Care; - v.
+Seizures; - vi.
+Fluid Intake (Hydration); - vii.
+Aspirations; - viii.
+Falls; - ix.
+Diabetes; and - x.
+Protocols for medication schedule for critical and non-critical timings. - 5.
+The "Eight Rights" for medication administration are defined with detailed guidelines for staff to implement within the organization to verify that right: - a.
+Right person: Check the name on the order and the individual and include the use of at least two identifiers. - b.
+Right medication: Check the medication label against the order. - c.
+Right time: Check the frequency and time to be given of the ordered medication and double check that the ordered dose is given at the correct time.
+Confirm when last dose was given. - d.
+Right dose: includes verification of the physician's medication order of dosage amount of the medication; with the label on the prescription drug container and the Medication Administration Record document to ensure all are the same. - e.
+Right route: Check the order and appropriateness of route ordered and confirm that the individual can take or receive the medication by the ordered route. - f.
 Right position: The correct anatomical position for the medication method or route to ensure its proper effect, instillation and retention.
-If needed, individual should be assisted to assume the correct position. - Right Documentation: Document the administration/supervision after the ordered medication is g. given on the MAR; and - Right to Refuse Medication: includes staff responsibilities to encourage compliance, document the h. refusal, and report the refusal to the administration, nurse administrator, and physician. - 6.
+If needed, individual should be assisted to assume the correct position. - g.
+Right Documentation: Document the administration/supervision after the ordered medication is given on the MAR; and - h.
+Right to Refuse Medication: includes staff responsibilities to encourage compliance, document the refusal, and report the refusal to the administration, nurse administrator, and physician. - 6.
 A Medication Administration Record is in place for each calendar month that an individual takes or receives medication(s):